Treatment for Schizophrenia in Dubai

 Ideas of grandeur

-Patient believes that he has strange powers or is omnipotent.
+The patient believes that he has strange powers or is omnipotent.

 Altered sense of self

-The person has a strange perception of his body; he may feel his arms and legs, or other parts of his body do not belong to him or are altered.
+The person has a strange perception of his body; he may feel his arms and legs, or other parts of his body, do not belong to him or are altered.
 Sometimes he feels like he is bodiless and nonexistent as a person.
 He finds it difficult to distinguish between where his body stops and where the rest of the world begins.

 Thoughts broadcasting

-patient is convinced that others can hear his thoughts or that the TV or radio is sending him special messages.
+The patient is convinced that others can hear his thoughts or that the TV or radio is sending him special messages.

 Hallucinations

-Most frequent are auditory hallucinations such as hearing voices.
+Most frequent are auditory hallucinations, such as hearing voices.

 Changes in emotions

-Emotions may get dull and flat, or out of control and overexcited.
+Emotions may get dull and flat or out of control and overexcited.
 Flattened emotions may result in a lack of facial expression and an inability to maintain normal social interaction.
 The emotions may also be incongruent to the situation, for example, laughing at some sad news or crying at something funny.

 Loss of purpose

-The person feels drained of energy and drive losing interest in life.
+The person feels drained of energy and drive, losing interest in life.
 The progression of the illness causes the neglect of his health and personal hygiene.

 Social withdrawal